Notes on the Geography of Israel: Israel and the West Bank, 2019

-The red limestone pillars were part of an even older church from the fourth century.
+The limestone pillars came from an even older church.

 The mosaics date from a restoration in the 12th.
 Those are angels up top, and the figure third from the right has some letters behind his feet: they spell Basilius Pictor and amount to the artist's signature.

 The figures at the base are the ancestors of Jesus according to Matthew (reading from right to left, Axor, Zadok, Achim, Eliud, Eleazar, Matthan, Jacob, and Joseph).
 The texts above them record decisions of the Councils of Antioch (341) and Serdica (343).

 Fourth-century floor mosaics from Constantine's church are mostly covered up.

 Steps near the altar lead down to one of many small caves.

 The crowd here in the so-called Birth Cave is trying to see Christ's manger.
 Anything flammable from long ago was lost in a fire in 1869.
 Still, people crowd in.

 We're jumped three miles to Solomon's Pools, actually Roman constructions.

 An aqueduct, much of which can be traced today, brought water from here to Jerusalem.